Will Marijuana Stocks Go Back Up?

 The marijuana industry captured the imagination of investors when it first came to Wall Street.
 And even though the action has since died down, there’s still a lot going on.
 For instance, Tilray recently acquired a majority stake in MedMen Enterprises (OTC: MMNFF).
 The embattled U.S. pot provider had been making a strong comeback under new leadership.
 And this move by Tilray is certainly a vote of confidence.
 We’ll see if this move from Tilray is enough to push prices back up this fall.

-If you’re looking to stay up to the minute on the marijuana industry and the smart ways to invest in it, we suggest signing up for Matthew Carr’s Profit Trends e-letter.
-By doing so, you’ll be able to stay abreast of all the market moving news that’s affecting this burgeoning industry.
+If you’re looking to stay up to the minute on investment opportunities, sign up for our free e-letter.
+By doing so, you’ll be able to stay abreast of all the market moving industry news.
 And in the process, you’ll be better equipped to profit from that news.
-All you have to do is enter your email address below to get started.

 About Matthew Makowski